Dreamscape (video game): Reception

 Reviewers criticized the gameplay, which was generally seen as very basic and uninspiring.
-Eurogamer's Kristan Reed criticized the decision not to let players pick up objects needed to progress the story until the story has advanced far enough, which he felt led to highly repetitive gameplay.
+Eurogamers Kristan Reed criticized the decision not to let players pick up objects needed to progress the story until the story has advanced far enough, which he felt led to highly repetitive gameplay.
 Squires noted that the game lacked "any clear sense of direction" which caused him to have to use an online guide in order to solve the first puzzle in the game.
 He added that the gameplay was nothing more than walking, and described the whole experience as "nothing more than a glorified tech demo".
 Shilling wrote that the game was "an absolute chore to play" as a result of the backtracking, and added that the occasional action sequence were "flat-out awful".
 Both Campbell and Reed criticized the in-game map, which they felt failed to accurately represent the game world.
 Campbell described the gameplay as uninspiring, and also criticized the amount of backtracking needed to finish the game.
 Reed noted that the game lacked replay value.

 The game's controls received a highly negative response from reviewers.
 Rich, Sheridan, Squires, Shilling and App Spy's Andrew Nesvadba all criticized the controls.
 Both Rich and Sheridan described it as unresponsive, with Rich further adding that it felt "sluggish."
 Campbell wrote that the on-screen controls were "too large and awkward to use comfortably", and also criticized the fact that the camera controls could not be inverted.
 Nesvadba stated that the control issues worked against the game in such a way that it "profoundly taints the experience".
 Shilling wrote that certain sections of the game became torturous to play as a result of the unresponsive controls.

 Dreamscape's visuals received a more mixed response.
 Nesvadba described the visuals as "beautiful" as a result of Unreal Engine 3, adding that it made the game more absorbing.
 Reed wrote that the graphics were "gorgeous" and "incredible."
-Sheridan stated that the graphics helped immerse him in the overall experience, giving particular praise to the lighting effects, but that the overall visuals weren't as impressive as Infinity Blade.
+Sheridan stated that the graphics helped immerse him in the overall experience, giving particular praise to the lighting effects, but that the overall visuals were not as impressive as Infinity Blade.
 Schilling praised the "gorgeous skyboxes", but criticized some occasional poor texture work.
 By contrast, Reed described the visuals as nothing more than serviceable, stating that Epic Citadel looked much better.
 Campbell noted that the textures looked "strangely low resolution", and recommended playing the game on an iPhone 4 in order to make the visuals look better.
 Both Squires and Rich criticized the inconsistent frame rate.